-CPU is necessary and suitable for overall computers built-in applications.
+Comparing GPU vs CPU, CPU is necessary and suitable for overall computers built-in applications.
 CPU serves the whole computer performance as well as its functioning.
-So CPU is suitable for almost every programme of a computer.
+So the CPU is suitable for almost every program of a computer.

-In case of GPU, people who work for making Graphics and Rendering, Video editing, playing games etc, GPU is a must for them.
-Otherwise, users can’t access their satisfaction because CPU won’t be able to handle these applications without the help of the GPU.
+In the case of GPU, people who work for making Graphics and Rendering, Video editing, playing games, etc, GPU is a must for them.
+In terms of video or photography editing, motion blur technology play a vital role.
+Otherwise, users can’t access their satisfaction because the CPU won’t be able to handle these applications without the help of the GPU.

-So, we can see that for having the great experience along with the performance of a computer, CPU and GPU both plays a vital role.
+So, we can see that having a great experience along with the performance of a computer, CPU, and GPU both plays a vital role.
 The manufacturing corporations are focusing on the development of these components for better computing experiences of the customers.